nikita-rogatnev/TheEye/README.md

 # The eye - Responsive Animated 404 Page

-The eye is an efficient 404 responsive Page with 2 color schemes.
+The eye is an efficient 404 responsive Page.
 Clean, classy and elegant for every creative people, corporates, agency, e-commerce, business, portfolio etc…

 <h4>Summary</h4>
 <ul>